suthyscott/specs-orientation/README.md

 # specs-orientation

 - Morning/Evening standups/reviews
+  - Attendance is taken based on who has cameras on when the meeting starts.
+Message me at the beginning of the standup if you are unable to have your camera on.
 - How to navigate Specs Discord
 - The structure of specs:
   - Think of tech leads as your professors